Nedara-Project/nedara-lws/README.md

 - Use HTTPS in production (with Nginx + Let's Encrypt)
 - Restrict access by IP or VPN
 - Consider integrating LDAP or OAuth in future releases
+- Monitor AI model performance and adjust scheduling parameters as needed

 ---

 **Made with ❤️ by the [Nedara Project](https://github.com/Nedara-Project)**

 ## Screenshots

 ![Screenshot1](./demo/demo1.png)